EberlyODL/phys010sjv11/testing-bomb.md

 |photon reaches D1|1/4
 |photon hits hand|1/2

-> Note that the chance of detecting photon in detector D1 has increased by putting a hand and block part of the beam!!
+> Note that the chance of detecting a photon in detector D1 has increased by putting a hand by blocking part of the beam!!

 This is another example of complementary.
-If we determine in which beam the photon was going, we destroy the interference pattern.
+If we determine in which beam the photon was going in the middle, we destroy the interference pattern.
 The act of measuring changes the state.
 If the photon does not hit my hand, I will know that it is in the upper beam.
 I have acquired information which then affect further measurements.

 ## Testing bombs.